 How does my no claims bonus work if I add a driver to my car insurance?

-But if your named driver has an accident, it’s likely to affect your bonus.
+But if you or your named driver has an accident, it’s likely to affect your bonus.
 That’s because, regardless of who’s driving, you’ll be making a claim and your insurance provider may need to pay out.

 Policies rarely allow your named driver to build up a no-claims bonus of their own.
-This is worth bearing in mind if you’re adding a young driver to your insurance, as it means they won’t receive a no-claims discount until they take out a policy in their own name.
+This is worth bearing in mind if you’re adding a young driver to your insurance, as they won’t receive a no-claims discount until they take out a policy in their own name.

 However, your insurance provider may offer the young person a discount to take up a policy with them, based on their driving history in your car.